 Gel Implant PROs

-- Silicone implants are pre-filled filled with silicone gel, which is a sticky, thick fluid and can hold their upper pole volume when you stand upright
+- Silicone implants are pre-filled filled with silicone gel.
+The fluid is sticky and thick, allowing it to hold its upper pole volume when you stand upright

 - Lighter and softer than saline implants offering a more “natural” look and feel